NoobWasTaken/osu-remastered/README.md

 Note: game is in unreleased beta stage.

 # osu-remastered
-The remastered Unity version of osu! on GitHub. by NoobWasTaken
+The remastered Unity version of osu! on GitHub by NoobWasTaken.

 # Credits (stanzas included)